Information in other languages

 Information from authorities about the coronavirus and covid-19 in other languages.

-- Stadsarkivet, The City Archives, is open for shorter booked visits Monday-Friday 10-12.
-It is important to keep distance and not to visit if having any symptoms, even mild ones.
-For bookings and questions about documents, please contact firstname.lastname@example.org or call 011-15 17 11 weekdays at 9-12.
+- Stadsarkivet, The City Archives, is open weekdays 09-12.
+It is important to refrain from all visits if you have symptoms of covid-19, even mild ones.
+For bookings and questions about documents, please contact email@example.com or call 011-15 17 11 weekdays at 9-12.

 Vaccination is the most effective way to protect yourself and loved ones against covid-19, and also helps reduce the spread of the virus in the community.

 The Public Health Agency of Sweden (Folkhälsomyndigheten) and Region Östergötland (1177) have the main responsibility for issues related to vaccination against covid-19 in this region.
 You can find out more about the vaccine and the vaccination process in nineteen different languages through the links below , including how to book an appointment.

 Posters about the vaccination process of covid-19 in different languages.
 The posters are produced by The Public Health Agency of Sweden.

 Right now there are many people who want to get vaccinated against covid-19, and fraudsters are taking advantage of this.
 Every week the police receive reports of attempted fraud, typically phone scams.
 Fraudsters keep finding new ways of scamming people, but there are two things to keep in mind if someone contacts you about the vaccine:

 - The vaccine is free.
 If someone asks for payment, it’s a scam.